-9.00 Appointment
+9.1 Appointment

-I appoint the institution ("Specialized Trust Company") as the Custodian of my account and understand and acknowledge that the Custodial / Plan Agreement and my Application are my agreement with the Custodian shown in this application.
+I ("Depositor" or "you") appoint the institution ("Specialized Trust Company") as the Custodian of my account and understand and acknowledge that the Custodial / Plan Agreement and my Application are my agreement with the Custodian shown in this application.
 Specialized Trust Company Corporation referred to as (STC).
 The account is established for the exclusive benefit of the account holder or his / her beneficiaries.
 These terms and conditions will be governed by New Mexico laws, and the Courts of New Mexico shall alone have jurisdiction.
 Any lawsuit filed against or by the Custodian shall only be instituted in the district or county courts of Bernalillo County, New Mexico, where the Custodian maintains its principal office, and Depositor agrees to accede to such jurisdiction, both in connection with any such lawsuit which Depositor may file and in connection with any lawsuit which the Custodian or Administrator may file against Depositor.
+Prior to initiating any litigation, the parties agree to first resolve any dispute, claim, or controversy arising out of or in connection with this agreement through binding arbitration The arbitration shall be held in Bernalillo County, New Mexico, and the decision of the arbitrator(s) shall be final, binding, and enforceable in any court of competent jurisdiction.

-9.01 Representations and Responsibilities
+9.2 Representations and Responsibilities